-- IMPROVEMENT: in the Native Window driver for the Windows system the criation using a HDC can have an addicional parameter for the canvas size. - IMPROVEMENT: in cdTextSize for the GDI+ base driver we now compensates the height in -10% to match the GDI height. - IMPROVEMENT: The GDI+ printer driver now returns the HDC attribute. - IMPROVEMENT: new "USERLINESTYLE" attribute for the base GDI and X11 drivers. - IMPROVEMENT: new "GC" attribute for the base X11 driver. - CORRECTION: fixed a bug in cdNativeFont for the GDI+ base driver. - CORRECTION: again fixed a rounding error in cdPutImage for big zooms.
+- NEW: new "USERLINESTYLE" attribute for the base GDI and X11 drivers. - NEW: new "GC" attribute for the base X11 driver. - IMPROVEMENT: in the Native Window driver for the Windows system, the creation using a HDC can have an addicional parameter for the canvas size. - IMPROVEMENT: in cdTextSize for the GDI+ base driver we now compensates the height in -10% to match the GDI height. - IMPROVEMENT: The GDI+ printer driver now returns the HDC attribute. - CORRECTION: fixed a bug in cdNativeFont for the GDI+ base driver. - CORRECTION: again fixed a rounding error in cdPutImage for big zooms.